Vishal-Singh-Panwar/VSDropdown/README.md

     [_dropdown reloadDropdownWithContents:@[@"Hello World",@"Dropdown test",@"Bla Bla bla.."] andSelectedString:_myButton.titleLabel.text];

 ```
-<h3>Other<h3>
+##Other

-<b>adoptParentTheme</b> property can be used when the button has solid background color.
+`adoptParentTheme` property can be used when the button has solid background color.
 When this is YES, the dropdown draws itslef with a gradient color which matches with the button's background color.

 You can tweak the componets of background color using below functions: